-MySQL considers connections from the same local machine different than connections from a remote machine, even if using the same root user and password.
+MySQL & MariaDB considers connections from the same local machine different than connections from a remote machine, even if using the same root user and password.

-When installing and configuring MySQL, the root account and password being setup is by default, only for connections from the same server that MySQL is installed on.
+When installing and configuring MySQL or MariaDB, the root account and password being setup is by default, only for connections from the same server..

 Step 1) Login via SSH to Variphy OVA Server

-Step 3) Open my.cnf with vi editor: sudo vi my.cnf
+Step 3) Open the .cnf config file with vi editor: sudo vi FILENAME.cnf

 Save and close file.